Documentation

 log.php and saved data

-- General information like the total number of posts, the total number of pages, the date of the last failed login attempt and the last modification date of any of the above.
-This is how to get the total number of pages:
+- Gather general information like the total number of posts, the total number of pages, the date of the last failed login attempt and the last modification date of any of the above.

 include 'log.php';